 Key Ingredient Notes

 - Dill pickle juice – Kiss dry chicken goodbye!
 Brining is the best way to keep the meat moist.
 Pickle juice is an instant-made brine with a bit of zip from the vinegar.
 It’s more about texture than flavor, but it does give it a subtle dill-pickle taste.
 The longer you brine the meat, the stronger the flavor will be.
+I highly recommend the pickle jar from the refrigerated section!!

 - Olive oil – To sauté the chicken until perfectly golden brown.
 Canola oil works fine too.